NickKatafol/Simple_TODO_list/README.md

 Adding the Task by hiting the Enter.

-Pick up the TaskInstanse and hold them WITHOUT using eny of an iteration circle.
+Pick up the TaskInstanse and hold them WITHOUT using eny of iteration loops.

 Validation the typing text agenst the empty string.

 #### Pinia